goldin2008/Note/bq.md

 15. Hire and Develop the Best
 16. Think Big

+### JPMC
+BQ: Describe a time when you have worked as part of a successful team.
+What role did you play and what were the challenges you encountered?
+Discuss a time in which you were a member of a successful team.
+What was your role and what were the challenges that you faced?

 15 top behavioral interview questions
 Depending on the position you’re conducting an interview for, you can incorporate some or all of the following 15 behavioral interview questions into the process.
 Doing so will help you identify the right candidate for your organization.